Transition Resources ages 18-21

 Do you know what to do for minor ailments like a cold and health emergencies like pressure wounds?

-Do you sign your own release of information forms or have a plan in place for guardianship, power of attorney, conservator, etc.?
+Do you sign your own release of information forms, power of attorney, conservator, etc.?

 ||Ages 18-21 Independent Living